-Net nonoperating items were \$8.6 million expense in 2002 compared to \$46.5 million income in 2003.
+Net nonoperating items were \$12.9 million expense in 2002 compared to \$40.1 million income in 2003.
 The 2003 results include \$71.4 million (\$52.8 million for Alaska and \$18.6 million for Horizon) received in connection with the government reimbursement of security fees remitted and carrier fees paid under the Act.
 Interest income decreased \$8.4 million due principally to lower interest rates and an adjustment of premium and discount amortization on our marketable securities portfolio.
 Interest expense (net of capitalized interest) increased \$1.9 million, due primarily to increases in debt resulting from the completion of a private placement of \$150.0 million of floating rate senior convertible notes in the first quarter of 2003.
 See discussion at Note 4, in the Notes to Consolidated Financial Statements.

-Other-net includes \$10.7 million and \$8.1 million in gains resulting from hedge ineffectiveness on fuel hedging contracts in 2002 and 2003, respectively.
+Other-net includes \$6.4 million in gains and \$1.7 million in losses resulting from hedge ineffectiveness on fuel hedging contracts in 2002 and 2003, respectively.
 In 2003, we received an insurance recovery of \$3.1 million in connection with legal fees associated with the U.S. Attorney investigation in Oakland.
 In 2002, we received a \$1.4 million insurance recovery and a \$0.9 million gain on conversion of Equant N.V. shares (a telecommunications network company owned by many airlines).